Resources for Anzac Day lessons

 Bert and Vern SmytheLetters from Bert and Vern Smythe (smythe.id.au)

-These letters by brothers Bert Smythe and Vern Smythe, from the Smythe Family Website, cover time they spent at Gallipoli.
-Note that Bert includes Gallipoli details in letters written immediately after his time there.
+These letters by brothers Bert Smythe and Vern Smythe, from the Smythe Family Website, include time they spent at Gallipoli.
+The letters are listed by date in the column at the left of the web page:

-From a photograph on the website www.smythe.id.au
+(Image reproduced from a photograph on the website www.smythe.id.au)

-From a photograph on the
+(Image reproduced from a photograph on the diggerhistory.info website)

-More letters Extracts from letters in Australians at War: Secondary Schools Education Resource Part 2 [pdf, 4.3MB]:
+More Gallipoli letters Extracts from letters in Australians at War: Secondary Schools Education Resource Part 2 [pdf, 4.3MB]:

 Extracts from Gallipoli soldiers are referred to under the names of individual soldiers above.
 The publication contains more letters from World War 1, written by soldiers on the Western Front, as well as letters written by soldiers in later wars.